Recursive cases (rcases) tactic and related tactics #

 the list of patterns to apply to each argument of each constructor after the main case, and must

 produce a list of alternatives with the same effect.
-This function calls tuple₁
+This function calls tuple₁ to make the

-individual alternatives, and handles merging [a, b, c | d]
+individual alternatives, and handles merging [a, b, c | d] to a | b | c | d instead of

-a | b | (c | d)
+a | b | (c | d).

 Equations